How Ghana’s unemployed youth can be supported by the private sector

 Corporate Social Responsibility (CSR) is an important aspect of current company operations that emphasizes the significance of giving back to society.

 In Ghana, where young unemployment remains a major issue, the corporate sector may use its CSR activities to make a significant difference.

 Many private-sector businesses have CSR initiatives aimed towards social and community development.
 Businesses may have a significant influence on their local communities by linking CSR programs with youth employment aspirations.

 This might include sponsoring youth-focused NGOs, funding scholarship programs, or arranging skill-building activities.

-The writer is the Lecturer/SME Industry Coach University of Professional Studies Accra
+Dr. Andrews Ayiku, Lecturer/SME Industry Coach, University of Professional Studies Accra